arturcarvalho/feiq/README.md

 ```

 # Attention
-- Careful with formatting mdx files.
-Sometimes it completely destroy the result.
 - Check titles are easily skimmed on TOC
 - Check correctness and re-read
 - Check TOC is clickable
+- Careful with formatting mdx files.
+Sometimes it completely destroy the result.
+That's why they are ignored (check .prettierignore)

 # TODO